TerriaJS/terriajs/doc/getting-started.md

 ### Deploying TerriaMap

-Deploy the container you've made using Docker Compose, Kubernetes, or a cloud provider service that will run containers.
+Deploy the container you've made using Kubernetes, and/or a cloud provider service that will run containers.

-TODO: Update above sentence after updating Deploying section (and point to new section)

-## Without Docker
+### Without Docker

 Follow the [Cloning and Building](customizing/cloning-and-building.md) guide to get started with TerriaMap without docker.